alexwlchan/alexwlchan.net/src/projects.md

       </dt>
       <dd>
         Turning the fifteenth-century book <em>The Imitation of Christ</em> into a Twitter thread.
-        This was Jay Hulme’s idea.
+        This was my friend Jay’s idea.
         You can read his post about <a href="https://jayhulme.com/blog/kempisbot">why we did it</a>, and my post about <a href="/2021/01/kempisbot/">how we did it</a>.
       </dd>
     </dl>